 OVERVIEW: Girls Rights Project supports organizations that work in education, anti-trafficking, ending the practice of female genital mutilation/cutting and locating missing girls.

-Girls Rights Project does not geographically restrict its grantmaking, but instead, awards grants to organizations working in regions the world where girls’ rights violations are typically the most egregious or where girls’ rights are all but nonexistent.
+Girls Rights Project does not geographically restrict its grantmaking.
+Instead, it awards grants to organizations working in regions the world where girls’ rights violations are typically the most egregious or where girls’ rights are all but nonexistent.

 The project accepts unsolicited applications on a rolling basis.
-Interested grantseekers may contact the project about potential funding via its website or by emailing project president Stacey Keare directly at email@example.com.
+Interested grantseekers may contact the project about potential funding via its website.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)